 Personally, I think the manga box sets are the best way to collect Naruto.
 I really enjoy the way the spines look on the shelf, they have the best print and page quality, and they allow you to collect the individuals at a cheaper cost, and you get the extras too.
 You can get a closer look at each of the editions in my review on YouTube and shop the series at trusted manga retailer below!

-Looking for more shonen manga to get into?
-Here are the best shonen manga you need to check out!
+Looking for more manga to get into?
+Check out our manga recommendation guides!